State of the Criminal Justice System Dashboard

 The State of the Criminal Justice System Framework presents key outcomes and indicators based on available data.
 Other sources of information can help contextualize national indicators and build a better understanding of women’s experiences with the criminal justice system, as well as their needs when in contact with this system.
 This includes information and knowledge gained through qualitative (e.g., case studies and interviews) or quantitative research as well as narrative storytelling.
-If you have a study and would like it to be considered for inclusion, please share it with us by clicking on the email icon below.
+If you have a study and would like it to be considered for inclusion, please share it with us by clicking here.

 To find out how to share your research on another topic, click on a link below: